sakuratsuyu/Note/docs/Mathematics_Basis/TC/Lec_8.md

 ## Language Category

-Now we know that enumerable recursive languages contains recusive languages.
+Now we know that enumerable recursive languages contain recusive languages.
 But we care about two questions:

 !!! plane ""